|

 Heterotrichia versicolor

-Heterotrichia versicolor, formerly Arcyria versicolor, is a nivicolous (snowmelt) slime mold found in high elevation forests each spring and summer.
+Heterotrichia versicolor, formerly Arcyria versicolor, is a nivicolous (snowmelt) slime mold found in high elevation forests during spring and summer.
 Though this species is quite common, its beautiful golden fruiting bodies are always a delight to find.

 Heterotrichia versicolor slime mold fruiting bodies.
 Note that the peridia, or outer casings, have begun to open.
 Focus-stacked composite of 164 exposures at ~4x lifesize.
 Tahoe National Forest, Sierra Nevada, Placer County, California, USA.